ernoaapa/eliot/docs/introduction.md

 These are show stoppers for IoT solutions because you might have hundred thousands or more devices distributed around the world which have poor connection rarely available.

-Eliot build solution from ground up for IoT devices with focus to things what are important in IoT solutions; security, scalability, stability.
+Eliot build solution from ground up for IoT devices with focus to things that are important in IoT solutions; security, scalability, stability.